niranjank2022/Namma-Bus/README.md

 This repository is the backend system for the application Namma-Bus using RESTful APIs.
 The backend is built using (but not by) MEN (MongoDB, Express JS and Node JS).
 Mr. R (React) may showcase his entry in the sequel of this project to make this a MERN project.
 Apart from these three, for you to work on this project fully, you should also have installed MongoDB Shell/MongoDB Compass, an API testign tool - Postman or Insomnia.

 ## Installation
-First of all fork the project.
-Use the button shown above.
+First of all fork the project (Use the button shown above.)
 ```bash
 git init
 git clone "https://github.com/niranjank2022/Namma-Bus.git"